walkie/academic-webpage/projects/choice-calculus.md

 ideas and sharing results.

-The core choice calculus is very small---just two constructs, *choices* and *tree nodes*---but it can be easily extended with new language features that support different ways of developing, maintaining, and analyzing variability.
+The core choice calculus is very small---just two constructs, *choices* and generic abstract syntax tree---but it can be easily extended with new language features that support different ways of developing, maintaining, and analyzing variability.
 The core choice calculus is also generic, emphasizing that variation can often be treated orthogonally to other concerns, but it can be instantiated by different object languages and data types when they interact fundamentally with variability.

 The primary reference for the choice calculus is the original TOSEM paper [[@tosem11](#tosem11-choice-calculus)], however, the most comprehensive and